ssuryanarayanan/Qi-Docs/docs/QiStreamBehaviors.rst

 ------------

-As described above, the interpolation behavior for the values in a stream is determined by the stream behavior *Mode*, however individual data types can be overridden to conform to another behavior by setting the *Overrides* property.
+As described above, the interpolation behavior for the values in a stream is determined by the stream behavior *Mode*; however, individual data types can be overridden to conform to another behavior by setting the *Overrides* property.
 In this way the user can have different interpolation behaviors for different types within the stream.
-Without the overrides, properties will get the interpolation behavior defined by the *Mode* object of the stream behavior.
+Without the overrides, properties will inherit the interpolation behavior defined by the *Mode* object of the stream behavior.

 The *Override* object has the following structure: